Ontario Science Centre: Temporary locations and future of original site

-In May 2025, Canadian Architect magazine reported that draft versions of the structural engineering report by Rimkus which were relied on by the Ontario government to close the centre had originally recommended routine repairs and not closure, up until May 2024.
-This revelation was added to earlier reporting from Global News that Infrastructure Ontario had been in frequent communication with Rimkus in the leadup to the public release of the report in June 2024, and led the magazine to conclude that the language describing the consequences of not doing the routine repair that was later used to justify the closure had been inserted after political pressure.

-As of August 2025, more than a year after the closure, the plans for a replacement facility have been pushed back to 2029 without any solid plans for a temporary location.
-Employees have also reported issues regarding rodent problems at the Science Centre's exhibit storage building and new mailing address, working from home concerns, and staff demoralization from the closure's ongoing effects.
 As of 2025, the area around the Science Centre is being developed for the upcoming Ontario Line, which will pass nearby in an overhead track.
+Deforestation and land development work have been occurring at the site.
 The station for the line and for Line 5 Eglinton that were originally to be known as "Science Centre station" have been renamed to "Don Valley Station".
-Security presence, as well as construction and repairs on the roof of the building have also been noticed, all still with no clear plan from the province for what will become of the building.
+Security presence, as well as construction and repairs on the roof of the building have also been noticed, though Infrastructure Ontario stated that direct roof access for snow removal was "unsafe" following record snowfalls in January 2026.
+All of this continues with no clear plan from the province for what will become of the original building.

+Following that heavy snowfall in January 2026, renewed calls to reopen or find an alternative use for the building occurred, with continued opposition from the government of Ontario.
+This followed previous reports that continued maintenance work was occurring at the building and plans for a temporary site at the Harbourfront Centre.
+No confirmed usage for the original building has been announced as of 2026.
+In February 2026, Premier Ford unveiled the designs of the new building and announced that a contract had been awarded for its construction.
+It will cost an estimated $1 billion and will be smaller than the original facility, with an area of about 400000 sqft.